 Beginning in high school, I suffered from depression for 5-6 years and an eating disorder for 4 years.
-These years were defined by constant sadness and mental instability, only to be covered up with a ‘happy’ mask during the day to fulfill societal expectations.
+These years were defined by constant sadness, heaviness, and mental instability.
+This sadness was covered up with a daily ‘happy’ mask to fulfill societal expectations.
 After coming to FIU, the struggle to hide my depression behind my mask became unbearable.
 I finally hit rock bottom the spring of my freshman year at FIU and [unwillingly] starting seeking professional help.

-What do you do for fun?
+A simple situation like that could start with this common question: What do you do for fun?

-– The most basic question asked by someone you just meet and equally one of the most horrifying questions someone suffering/recovering from depression can ever be asked.What do I do for fun?
+This is the most basic question to be asked by someone you just meet.
+Yet, it is equally one of the most horrifying questions to someone suffering/recovering from depression.What do I do for fun?
 What are my hobbies?
 What do I enjoy?
 As someone who was just re-learning the concept of fun, this was one of the many questions that put me in panic-mode.
-Depression is a world completely absent of fun and it took time for me to discover what I truly enjoyed doing [which is harder than you’d think].
+Depression is a world completely absent of fun.
+It took me a long time to discover what I truly enjoyed doing [which is harder than you’d think].

-With this new found power, I am excited about life and living it to the fullest: from dressing fabulously to feel good, to traveling the globe to learn about myself and the world.
-This post is meant to be a gateway to future posts about depression and recovery.
-By incorporating my recovery as a key element of my blog, I want to challenge the stigma related to mental illnesses and provide a platform to openly discuss depression.
-My depression and recovery have gifted me with a unique life philosophy that can be related and adapted by anyone.
-For those battling a mental illness, my hope is to shine light on depression and prove that recovery is very much possible, regardless of how impossible it may seem at any given moment.
-For those that aren’t, well I hope you become more educated on mental illnesses and reflect my life experiences on your own life.
+With this new found power, I am excited about life and living it to the fullest.
+I love to express myself through fashion and travel to learn about myself and the world.
+This post is an introduction to me and why I started this blog.
+By incorporating my recovery as a key element of my blog, I want to challenge the stigma related to mental illnesses.
+This is meant to be a platform to openly discuss depression.
+My depression and recovery gifted me with a unique life philosophy that can be related and adapted by anyone.
+For those battling a mental illness, my hope is to shine light on depression.
+Recovery is very much possible, regardless of how impossible it may seem at any given moment.
+For those fortunate enough to not struggle with mental health, I hope you use my experiences to reflect on your own life.